HenHus/Husmorph/README.md

 **FILES COMING BUT NOT COMPLETELY FINISHED YET**

-*As of now, landmark placement and machine learning training works, but the prediction feature is currently not included yet.
-This will come shortly!*
+*As of now, the code is not cleaned up, but it's working so I decided to upload the tool anyways.
+Enjoy :)*

 *This README file is also under construction and will be updated.*